Q. We don't live on North Lake. Can we still join the sailing school?

 A. We have many racks for storing school optis AND personal optis.
 Personal optis are welcome to remain at the yacht club throughout the summer, but we ask that they are removed by Labor Day.

-As for personally owned X boats, the yacht club has a limited number of slips and lifts for rent.
-Please contact Charles Luebke for availability.
+As for personally owned X boats, slips and lifts are available for rent.
+Please contact Charles Luebke for details.

 Q. What gear will my sailor need for Sailing School?

 A. Each sailor must bring the following to class each day:

 - Life jacket to be worn and zipped shore to shore

 - Whistle attached to life jacket used only for distress calls

 - Swim wear and/or clothes that can go in the lake.
 (Sailors will get wet most days.)

 - Shoes are strongly advised to be worn at all times (Bare feet are easily cut on the sharp zebra mussels)

 - Sailing watch is optional (totally unnecessary until racing competitively), but no other jewelry can be worn